 Disneyland Resort debuted Genie+ and Lightning Lane in the last few weeks, offering a paid way for guests to skip the line.
 The most popular rides at both parks offer Lightning Lane a la carte, meaning guests pay for each individual ride when wanting to skip the line.
 Those attractions consist of Rise of the Resistance at Disneyland and Radiator Springs Racers and WEB Slingers: A Spider-Man Adventure in California Adventure.
 In this post, we’ll discuss the value of these a la carte Lightning Lanes and alternative touring options to paying the extra cost.

 These three attractions all employ dynamic pricing, meaning the cost for Lightning Lane will go up or down depending on how busy the parks are.
 On opening day of Genie+, Lightning Lane costs were $7 for both California Adventure attractions and $20 for Rise of the Resistance.
-I wouldn’t anticipate the California Adventure attractions going too far under $7, although within a year I wouldn’t be surprised if WEB Slingers is removed from the a la carte options.
+Since opening, neither DCA attraction has gone under $7 and have gone all the way up to $18.
+Depending on when you visit, I would expect to pay somewhere in the middle if you’re so inclined.

 Rise of the Resistance has an eye popping number.
 I think ‘eye popping’ is a phrase and now I’m wondering why?
 If your eyes are popping in any sort of way, please stop reading this and go to the hospital.
 But, $20 to skip ahead of a line?
 If you’re traveling with 3 others then that’s an extra $80 gone just like that.
 Honestly, I think the price is pretty absurd and I wouldn’t recommend it.
 I’ll get to alternatives to paying the price a little further into the post.

 As for California Adventure, the lower price tags are far more tempting.
-WEB Slingers isn’t our favorite ride by any means and, as I already alluded to, I think the popularity will decrease substantially over the next year.
+WEB Slingers isn’t our favorite ride by any means and, as I already alluded to, I think the popularity will decrease substantially over the next year to the point where I wouldn’t be surprised if it joins the other Genie+ attractions instead of being an Individual Lightning Lane.
 The queue isn’t very fun to stand in but I, personally, don’t think it’s worth the extra cash.
 Radiator Springs Racers has stood the test of time and remains the most popular attraction in the park.
 While we’ll get to strategy on how to avoid the lines, splurging for this if you want to ride next to your family is understandable.
 Unlike the other two attractions, I think there is a slightly better value here if the cost remains under $10.

 The other side of the coin though is that sometimes guests want to splurge!
 There is nothing wrong with that and almost all of these add-ons will make your trip better in some regard.
 You know what’s better than waiting in line for an hour or even 30 minutes?
 Waiting in line for 10!
 There’s no disputing that and if you’re ready to spend then please do.
 Everyone assigns different values to things and we’re trying to find a happy middle ground.